 Values are company specific and they are all about who you are.

 Values shape the culture of a company, and a companies that are built to last have a very strong culture.
 Even a cult-like culture.

 Great companies have a great purpose than simply producing a product.
 Great companies put that purpose and vision before the bottom line profits (also read Start With WHY).

 They form ideologies that go from generation to generation, so that retiring leaders don’t take their culture with them.

 While the ideologies stay the same, the manifestations of those ideologies always change.
 Great companies always strive to come up with new ways of fulfilling their purposes.

 Visionary companies allow their employees to experiment.
 This isn’t indeed just Google.
-3M for example does the same, and the Post-It, a blockbuster it for the company, was the result of employees’ pet project.
+3M for example does the same, and the Post-It, a blockbuster for the company, was the result of an employees’ pet project.